 E. TIME TABLE FOR THE SUBMISSION OF PRACTICE SAMPLES

 All ABCN candidates have seven years in which to complete the examination process once their credentials have been approved.
 No intermediate deadlines will be set with respect to the submission of Practice Samples, although candidates are urged to submit samples in a timely fashion.

 F. EVALUATION OF PRACTICE SAMPLE

-Practice Sample Reviewers who rate a Practice Sample as unacceptable are requested to provide suggestions designed to help the Candidate with subsequent Practice Sample submissions.
+Practice Sample Reviewers who rate a Practice Sample as unacceptable are requested to provide suggestions designed to help the candidate with subsequent Practice Sample submissions.
 Candidates are encouraged to review their Practice Sample with an ABCN/ABPP Diplomate prior to formal submission.
-Candidates whose Practice Samples are accepted by at least two Practice Sample reviewers will be informed about the date for the Oral examination in Chicago.
+Candidates whose Practice Samples are accepted by at least two Practice Sample reviewers will be informed about the date for the next available Oral examination.
 Acceptance of the Practice Sample at this stage indicates that reviewers believe the candidate’s clinical practice is potentially defensible to oral examination.
 It does not imply that cases were flawless or that reviewers agreed with the clinical practices demonstrated in the Practice Sample.

 G. THE PROFESSIONAL DATA SHEET

 Only the Chair of the ABCN Examination Committee will have had access to your ABPP application at the time of oral examination.
 Thus, you are being asked to prepare a professional data sheet to be distributed to the members of your Oral Examination team.
-The data sheet should include the following information: your name; doctoral degree and date awarded; institution where you obtained your doctoral degree; internship training site; and a list, with inclusive dates of positions you have held since the award of your doctoral degree.
-This data sheet should also include anoutline of the various activities performed in your present work situation, and should indicate the percentage of time spent in these activities, along with the types of patients or clients you are now serving.
+The data sheet should include the following information: your name; doctoral degree, institution and date awarded; institution where you completed your internship; and a list, with inclusive dates of positions you have held since the award of your doctoral degree.
+This data sheet should also include an outline of the various activities performed in your present work situation, and should indicate the percentage of time spent in these activities, along with the types of patients or clients you are now serving.
 There is no formal form for this data sheet but it typically no longer than 1-2 pages.

 H. CRITERIA TO BE USED BY REVIEWERS FOR JUDGING THE ADEQUACY OF EACH CASE

-- Although technicians or students may have administered the test battery under the supervision of the candidate, the clinical report must be the original, independent, unsupervised work of the candidate.
+1. Although trainees may have administered the test battery under the supervision of the candidate, the clinical report must be the original, independent, unsupervised work of the candidate.
 It must also not be an edited version of a trainee’s report.

-- The assessments in each case reflect a reasonably comprehensive approach sufficient to address the diagnostic and management issues inherent in the case.
-Important cognitive and psychological domains are adequately assessed (e.g., language, visuospatial, attention/concentration, learning/memory, executive, and psychological functioning)
+5. The assessments in each case reflect a reasonably comprehensive approach sufficient to address the diagnostic and management issues inherent in the case.
+Important cognitive and psychological domains are adequately assessed (e.g., language, visuospatial, attention/concentration, learning/memory, executive, and psychological functioning).

 I. CANDIDATE CHECKLIST FOR THE SUBMISSION OF PRACTICE SAMPLES